-If you would like to join a Union to fight for your rights as a worker, please contact Justice 4 Domestic Workers (J4DW).
+If you would like to join a Union to fight for your rights as a worker, please contact The Voice of Domestic Workers.

 National Minimum Wage

 The law in the UK says that everyone has a right to be paid the National Minimum Wage (NMW).

 If your employer is paying you less than the National Minimum Wage then she or he is breaking the law.

 - IF YOU ARE OVER 25: YOU MUST BE PAID THE NATIONAL LIVING WAGE: £7.83 gross per hour

 - IF YOU ARE OVER 21 (BUT UNDER 25):YOU MUST BE PAID THE NATIONAL MINIMUM WAGE: £7.38 gross per hour